An uncountable Moore-Schmidt theorem

 \begin{example}[Non-realizability] Let $X = \mathrm{pt}$ be a point (with counting measure $\mu$), and let $Y \coloneqq \{0,1\}^{[0,1]} \backslash \{0\}^{[0,1]}$ be the product space $\{0,1\}^{[0,1]}$ with a point $\{0\}^{[0,1]}$ removed, endowed with the measurable structure induced from the product $\sigma$-algebra.
 Observe that the point $\{0\}^{[0,1]} = \{0^{[0,1]}\}$ is not measurable in $\{0,1\}^{[0,1]}$ (all the measurable sets in this space are pullbacks of a measurable subset of $\{0,1\}^I$ for some countable $I \subset [0,1]$, and $\{0\}^{[0,1]}$ is not of this form).
 Hence every measurable subset $E$ of $\{0,1\}^{[0,1]} \backslash \{0\}^{[0,1]}$ has a unique measurable extension $\tilde E$ to $\{0,1\}^{[0,1]}$.
 Now let $y \in \Cond(Y)$ be the conditional element of $Y$ defined by

 this is easily seen to be an element of $\Cond(Y)$.
-However, it does not have any concrete realization $f: X \to Y$.
+However, it does not have any concrete realization $f \colon X \to Y$.
 For if we had $y = [f]$, then we must have $1_{0^{[0,1]} \in \tilde E} = 1_{f(0) \in E}$ for every measurable subset $E$ of $\{0,1\}^{[0,1]}$.
 But $f(0) \in Y$ must have at least one coefficient equal to $1$, and is thus contained in a cylinder set $E$ whose extension $\tilde E$ does not contain $0^{[0,1]}$, a contradiction. \end{example}

-Nevertheless, we are able to locate a number of situations in which conditional elements of $Y$ are represented by concrete measurable maps.
+Nevertheless, we are able to locate some situations in which conditional elements of $Y$ are represented by concrete measurable maps.
 From Proposition \ref{metr} we already can do this whenever $Y$ is a Polish space.
-We can also recover a concrete realization of a (weakly) conditional element of $K_\Baire$ in the case that $K$ is a compact Hausdorff abelian group.
+We can also recover a concrete realization of a conditional element of $K_\Baire$ in the case that $K$ is a compact Hausdorff abelian group.